droserasprout/lenovo-yoga-c930-linux/README.md

 ## About

 At this page you can find various fixes to provide full hardware support of Lenovo Yoga C930 on Linux.
-All solutions was tested with Fedora Workstation 29 (kernel 5.0.6-200.fc29.x86_64) but should work with any Linux distribution.
+All solutions was tested with Fedora Workstation 29 but should work with any Linux distribution.

 ## Summary

-* Last updated: **2019-04-13**
-* BIOS version tested: **8GCN32WW**
+* Minimum BIOS version: **8GCN32WW**
-* Kernel version tested: **5.0.6**
+* Minimum kernel version: **5.1rc1** (see [Older kernels](#older-kernels) otherwise)

 | Subsystem | Status | Notes |
 |---------------------|---------------|---------------------------------------------------------------------------------------------|